Are you struggling with aggressive, anxious, fearful or out of control dog behavior?

 Certified canine behavior consultants* are professionals who have completed a certain number of hours (specifically focused on behavioral issues) and successfully passed a certification exam.
 In some cases, behavior consultants must hold an advanced degree in animal behavior.
 Behavior consultants focus primarily on treating behavioral cases such as anxiety, fear, and aggression, although many also hold a certification for dog training.
 A certified behavior consultant would be considered equivalent to a licensed human therapist.

 Certified dog trainers* are professionals who have completed a certain number of hours training dogs and passed an exam to show they understand canine learning theory and best training practices.
-Trainers focus on teaching dog obedience skills and basic manners in group class or in-home private training sessions.
+Trainers focus on teaching dog obedience skills and basic manners in a group class or in-home private training sessions.
 In the human world, a certified dog trainer would be equivalent to a school teacher or counselor.

 *The dog training and behavior industry is unregulated, meaning anyone can call themselves a dog trainer or behaviorist.
 To make sure you work with a professional that complies with the most up-to-date, scientifically sound and humane training and behavior modification practices, hire a professional who has invested their time and money into obtaining a certification.